There are a few reasons why this strategy is attractive to currency traders.

-This ratchet is automatically handled in the trading spreadsheet.
+This ratchet is demonstrated in the trading spreadsheet.
 You just need to set your drawdown limit as a percentage of realized equity.

 Warning Since Martingale trading is inherently risky your capital at risk shouldn’t ever exceed 5% of your account equity.
-See forexop’s money management section for more details.
+See the money management section for more details.

+In the examples here I’m using a simple moving average.
 When the rate moves a certain distance above the moving average line, I place a sell order.
 When it moves below the moving average line, I place a buy order.
-This system is basically trading false break-outs, also known as “fading”.
+This system is trading false break-outs, also known as “fading”.

 In my system, I’m using the 15 point moving average (MA) as my entry signal.
-The length of moving average you choose will vary depending on your particular trading time frame.
+The length of moving average you choose will vary depending on your particular trading time frame and general market conditions.

-This is a very simple, and easily implemented indicator.
+This is a very simple, and easily implemented triggering system.
 There are more sophisticated methods you could try out.
-For example using the Bollinger channel or other moving averages.
-Personally I find the simplest approaches are as good as any.
+For example, divergences, using the Bollinger channel, other moving averages or any technical indicator.